 5 Other Common Types of Affiliate Marketing Programs

 I didn’t want to close out this post without touching on some other affiliate models out there.
-These often get confused for the affiliate marketing that we’re talking about at ClickBank.
+These often get confused for the “performance affiliate marketing” model that we’re talking about at ClickBank.

-They are perfectly valid ways for e-commerce retailers and merchants looking to sell their products and services, but they don’t really qualify as direct response.
+These methods are perfectly valid ways for e-commerce retailers and merchants looking to sell their products and services, but they don’t really qualify as “direct response.”